questionlp/api.wwdt.me_docs/content/endpoints/show.md

 ### Retrieve shows by year and month

-Get information for shows for a given year and month, using a four-digit year and one- or two-digit month
+Returns an array of show objects, each containing the database ID, date and whether the show is a best of show and/or a repeat show.

+The year value must be a four-digit year.

 ```endpoint
 GET https://api.wwdt.me/v1.0/shows/{year}/{month}